gehel/SCStemmers/README.md

 * A refinement of the greedy subsumption-based stemmer, by Nikola Milošević ([originally written in PHP](http://arxiv.org/abs/1209.4471), [later also made available in Python](https://nikolamilosevic86.github.io/SerbianStemmer/))
 * A "Simple stemmer for Croatian v0.1", by Nikola Ljubešić and Ivan Pandžić ([originally written in Python](http://nlp.ffzg.hr/resources/tools/stemmer-for-croatian/))

+# No WEKA Fork
+This fork of the project removes the integration with and dependency on the WEKA libraries, to create a significantly smaller jar file.

 ## Text Encoding
 All stemmers expect the input text to be formatted in UTF-8.
 Their outputs are also UTF-8 encoded.

 Since Serbian is a digraphic language the input texts can be in either the Cyrillic or the Latin script.
-The stemmer for Croatian works only with texts in the Latin script.
+The stemmer for Croatian includes a Cyrillic-to-Latin conversion and so can handle texts in either the Cyrillic or the Latin script.

 For the sake of consistency all stemmers produce output in the Latin script.